 2.3.
-Initial setup
+Audio and MIDI Settings

 2.3.1.
-Audio and MIDI settings: Windows
+Windows

-At the top left of the Pigments application window is a pull-down menu.
-It contains various setup options.
-Initially you will need to go to this menu and choose the Audio Settings option to get MIDI flowing in and sound flowing out.
+At the top left of the Pigments application window is an icon with three horizontal lines that brings up the pull-down main menu.
+Here, you will initially choose the Audio MIDI Settings option to get MIDI flowing in and sound flowing out.

 You will then see the Audio MIDI settings window.
-This works in the same way on both Windows and macOS, although the names of the devices available to you will depend on the hardware you are using.
+This works the same on both Windows and macOS, although the names of the devices available will depend on the hardware you are using.